Masterlen2/odin-recipes/README.md

 <p>Simple Recipes for a Simple Man</p>
 P.s.
 I suck at writing content, so I used Chat GPT :)
-The Overnight Oats recipe was entirely me though - I have this dish every single day, and I won't stop anytime soon
+<p>The Overnight Oats recipe was entirely me though - it would just be wrong if I relied on AI to write it out for me.</p>